chibielora/module8_operatingPlatforms/README.md

-# Module 8 - Operating Platforms
+# CS-230 Module 8 - Operating Platforms

-Module 8 from the course Operating Platforms with the instructor Kevin Belcher
+Journal from the course Operating Platforms with the instructor Kevin Belcher

 - Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?